ehammes/caps-11/README.md

 * And as developers, here are some of the development stories that are relevant to the above.
   * As a developer, I want to use industry standards for managing the state of each package.
   * As a developer, I want to create an event driven system so that I can write code that happens in response to events, in real time.
+  * As a developer, I want to create network event driven system using Socket.io so that I can write code that responds to events originating from both servers and client applications

 #### Tests